Vietnam.vn - Nền tảng quảng bá Việt Nam

 Lam Hoa Kindergarten, Tuyen Hoa district, Quang Binh province (Photo: Tien Thanh).

 According to Ms. Anh, the activities of boarding, hiring nannies, and security guards all serve students and educational activities, not business or profit-making.
-Therefore, Ms. Anh recommends that all levels, departments, and sectors should consider exempting and reducing value added tax for these activities.
+Therefore, Ms. Anh recommends that all levels, departments, and branches should consider exempting and reducing value added tax for these activities.

 Xôn xao một bữa ăn bán trú của học sinh phải đóng 2 lần thuế - 2